Amanda Viedma-Dodd MOst BAppSci

 Amanda Viedma-Dodd is our principal osteopath having joined the practice in 2006.
 She is a graduate of UNITEC with a Masters Degree of Osteopathy.

 Over her 12 years at Barrington Osteopaths, she has developed a reputation for her effective management of ongoing chronic conditions.

 During her training, Amanda's research practice focused on infant health.
-Working alongside midwives at the practice and having children of her own, she has developed a special interest in obstetrics and pelvic pain.
+Working alongside midwives and having children of her own, she has developed a special interest in obstetrics and pelvic pain.

 Amanda is available Monday to Thursday

 Nick has been working as an Osteopath since 2009 after graduating from UNITEC with a Masters Degree in Osteopathy.
 Previous to this he studied Anatomy and Neuroscience at Otago University graduating in 1996.
 Nick has worked in Christcurch mostly with a small stint in Dunedin and Balclutha in 2011.

 Nick likes working with all patients young and old, individually tailoring treatment approaches to their specific needs.
 Outside of work Nick enjoys activities including rock climbing, mountain biking, skiing, running and enjoying good food.